Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Experimental Set-Up

 The proposed measurement program for Hall A is listed in Tab.\ \ref{halla2}.
 While these measurements could provide precise measurements over a range of $\varepsilon$ values in a short run period, they cover a limited range of beam energies.
-Because the Rosenbluth measurements suffer from the same beam-related systematics, they would benefit from rapid change-over between positrons and electrons.
+Because the measurements suffer from the same beam-related systematics, they would benefit from rapid change-over between positrons and electrons.
 The luminosity would best be measured by beam current monitors.
 Since existing monitors are not optimized for a 1 $\mu$A current, there would necessarily be an upgrade to these detectors as a part of the positron source installation.

-Proton detection scattering is also beneficial in making precise comparisons of electron and positron scattering.
+Proton detection is also beneficial in making precise comparisons of electron and positron scattering.
 As the SBS will be used to only detect protons throughout the measurement, there is no need to change the polarity of the magnetic field.

-This approach with proton detection scattering can give a sensitive comparison of electron- and positron-proton scattering, with minimal systematic uncertainties and no need to cross-normalize electron and proton measurements.
-It does not provide direct comparisons of the $e^+p/e^-p$ cross section ratio, but does provide a direct and precise comparison of the $\varepsilon$ dependence of the elastic cross section, and the TPE contribution changes sign.

-The initial state radiative corrections for either a traditional electron detection measurement, or a proton detection measurement are identical, as these corrections depend on the beam, not the detected particle.
-However, for a proton detection measurement there are a few advantages.
-Primarily, the final state external bremsstrahlung for electrons is a significant correction, and is responsible for in- and out-scattering of electrons in the detector acceptance for a given $Q^2$.
-For the protons these corrections are significantly smaller.

-The general measurements would be similar to the E05-017 experiment, with the exception of using a low intensity positron beam and alternating with a similar electron beam.
+The general measurements would be similar to the E05-017 experiment \cite{Arr06}, with the exception of using a low intensity positron beam and alternating with a similar electron beam.
 Assuming a 1~$\mu$A positron beam and the 10~cm LH2 target used in E05-017, a 12 day run could provide measurements with sub-percent statistical uncertainties from 2.2 \& 4.4~GeV beam energies, yielding total uncertainties comparable to the electron beam measurements.
+An additional 2 days would be requested for empty target measurements.

+Figure \ref{figerrjlab} shows the estimated errors and predicted effect size as a function of $\varepsilon$ and $Q^2$.
+The statistical uncertainty was obtained by calculating the cross section at the central spectrometer angle, multiplied by the spectrometer acceptance, and calculating the number of events measured in 1, 2, or 3 days of running.